decadevs/week-2-qa-task-ezeifeanyiking/Readme.md

 - It helps in finding areas of a program not exercised by a set of test cases
 - Time, Cost and Scope will be in control
 -  Testing life will become smooth by managing the Risk based testing approach
 - It helps in determining a quantitative measure of code coverage, which indirectly measures the quality of the application or product.
+(Sl - Should have discussed it a bit for me to know u didn't copy and paste this.
+WHat is ROI & UAT)- 2/5

 2. ## What is the difference between the testing technique and types of testing?
 ### Software testing?
 : Software Testing Type is a classification of different testing activities into categories, each having, a defined test objective, test strategy, and test deliverables.
 The goal of having a testing type is to validate the Application Under Test(AUT) for the defined Test Objective.
+(Copied from google, does not show u understand it) 3/5
 ### b.
 Software techniques?
 : Software Testing Techniques help you design better test cases.
 Since exhaustive testing is not possible; Manual Testing Techniques help reduce the number of test cases to be executed while increasing test coverage.
-They help identify test conditions that are otherwise difficult to recognize.
+They help identify test conditions that are otherwise difficult to recognize. (copied) 3/5

 3. ## Discuss each type of testing and discuss the sub-testing types associated with each type of testing.
+(Sl- When I say discuss, I mean explain it in your own words not give me back what the video said.
+I can't tell if u understand or not).
+5/10
 : We have 2 main types of testing.
 Functional Testing & Non-functional testing.
 ###	FUNCTIONAL TESTING: (i.e.: Manual and Automation Testing)
 1. Unit Testing